ovhk/DigitalFilm/README.md

 These tests are made with a 10.3", 8K (7680 x 4320) monochrome from <a href="https://wisecocodisplay.com/">Wisecoco</a>.
 The datasheet is <a href="DisplayDatasheets/TOP103MONO8K01A  10.3 inch 黑白屏.pdf">here</a>.
 <br />
 Why transparent?
-Just because it's acctually the way to have a small screen with very high resolution.
+Just because it's actually the way to have a small screen with very high resolution.

 <img src="/img/labo4.jpg" width="300">

 ## Papers

-Papers have a caracteristic curve with density and relative log exposure.<br />
+Papers have a characteristic curve with density and relative log exposure.<br />
 Remember: more light = more density = darker.

 <img src="/img/FomaspeedVariantIII.png" width="300">

-So you need to extract the data of the curve and convert the density to 256 gray level.<br />
+So you need to extract the data of the curve and convert the density to 256 gray levels.<br />
 <br />
-Tests here are made with a Famaspeed Variant III RC paper (matt and glossy) : https://www.foma.cz/en/fomaspeed-variant-III Thanks to Foma for getting me few usefull informations.
+Tests here are made with a Famaspeed Variant III RC paper (matt and glossy) : https://www.foma.cz/en/fomaspeed-variant-III Thanks to Foma for getting me few usefull information.

 ## Application